rocketweb/cache-warmer/README.md

 # Cache Warmer (for Fastly CDN)

 ## Info
-This library allows for faster Cache Warmup when dealing with CDN (Fastly CDN).
-It uses HEAD request to check for Cache status.
+This library allows for faster Cache Warmup when dealing with CDN (Fastly CDN & Cloudflare supported so far).
+It uses HEAD request to check for
+Cache status.
 If Cache Status is not a HIT, then full page load is executed which is then parsed for css/js/img elements and all those get requested also!